robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Levels 0, 1, 2...

 ???
-As we know, in software engineering, design diagram can be expressed at different levels of abstraction.
-Similarly DFDs can also be expressed at different levels of abstraction.
+Now, software engineering activities often express the design of a system or software at different abstraction levels.
+Similarly, based on the abstraction level of the codebase that is being threat modeled, we can create different DFDs.
+The most abstract DFD is level 0.
+Levels beyond 0 successively add more details to the diagram.

 ---
 class: middle